loadingio/ldresize/README.md

 ## Widget Hierarchy

-ldResize will add a set of SVG elements for controlling the resize of any elements.
+ldresize will add a set of SVG elements for controlling the resize of any elements.
 This reizer widget is constructed with following structure:

  * g
    - path.ldr-ctrl.bbox